mchoblet/ensemblefilters/README.md

 # Literature
 [1] Sanita Vetra-Carvalho et al. State-of-the-art stochastic data assimilation methods for high-dimensional non-Gaussian problems.
 Tellus A: Dynamic Meteorology and Oceanography, 70(1):1445364, 2018. https://doi.org/10.1080/16000870.2018.1445364
-The original authors have implemented some of the functions for the sangema project in Fortran and in julia language.
-I have not checked this code in detail. https://sourceforge.net/projects/sangoma/ https://github.com/Alexander-Barth/DataAssim.jlts
+The authors have implemented some of the functions for the sangema project in Fortran and in julia language.
+I have not checked this code in detail.

+https://sourceforge.net/projects/sangoma/

+https://github.com/Alexander-Barth/DataAssim.jlts